Nwakakukaks/prototype/frontend/README.md

-## Industry.ai
+## RequestForStartup (RFS)

-Hackathon project for the 2024 Eth Global Hackathon Bangkok.
+Hackathon project for the Sonic DeFAI Hackathon.